Back to insights

-Recent news and technology enhancements have drawn attention to the private companies building the ecosystem's foundational technology.
-Here we breakdown the fundamental technology driving blockchain’s growth, leading private companies and the risks and opportunities cryptocurrency can unlock for investors today.
+Beyond cryptocurrencies, recent news and technology enhancements have drawn attention to the private companies building the ecosystem's foundational technology: blockchain.
+Here we breakdown the fundamental technology driving crypto and blockchain growth, leading private companies and the risks and opportunities cryptocurrency can unlock for investors today.

 What is blockchain?